quietui/quiet/docs/docs/theming.md

 For convenience, Quiet's default theme ships with 21 color presets to alter the library's primary color.
 The theme picker at the top of the page allows you to preview them.

-To use a preset in your app, add the `quiet-{preset}` class to the `<html>` element, where `{preset}` is one of the following values: red, orange, amber, yellow, lime, green, emerald, teal, cyan, sky, blue, indigo, violet, purple, fuchsia, pink, rose, slate, zinc, stone, or sand.
+To use a preset in your app, add the `quiet-{preset}` class to the `<html>` element, where `{preset}` is one of the following values: default, red, orange, amber, yellow, lime, green, emerald, teal, cyan, sky, blue, indigo, violet, purple, fuchsia, pink, rose, slate, zinc, or stone.

 ```html
 <html class="quiet-blue">